SystemsApproach/security/infra.rst

 this problem when it comes to inter-domain routing.
-When you have a secure, encrypted connection to your bank, you probably trust them to show you accurate information about your account (mostly-banks do make mistakes on occasions) and the secure connection protects if from modification by an attacker.
+When you have a secure, encrypted connection to your bank, you probably trust them to show you accurate information about your account (mostly-banks do make mistakes on occasions) and the secure connection protects it from modification by an attacker.
 A secure, encrypted connection to the website of the New York Times, however, doesn't mean you should believe every word published by the New York Times.
 Similarly, a